-Splitboards are built to access zone that would otherwise only be accessed by snowshoes.
+Splitboards are built to access zones that would otherwise only be accessible by snowshoes.
 The upside being weight and versatility, given that you don’t have to carry your snowboard on your back while climbing.
 Splitboards also float much better than snowshoe in deep snow and allow you to climb steeper ascents due to the climbing skins.
 Splitboard bindings are required, as well as other touring and safety equipment.
 Despite having all the appropriate equipment, your most important tool when touring the backcountry is your knowledge.
 Please visit our friends at BC Ski Guides for more info on getting proper training for your future backcountry outings.

-Found mostly in the freeride, all-mountain and powder snowboard category, the directional shape is meant to be ridden majoritarily in one direction.
+Found mostly in the freeride, all-mountain and powder snowboard category, the directional shape is meant to be ridden mainly in one direction.
 Its design offers a slightly longer and softer nose for better float and maneuverability in fresh snow while having a shorter and stiffer tail for a more nimble feel and added carving ability.

-True Twin Shape
+True Twin Shape:

 The name refers to its identical/twin tips, meaning that both the nose and tail are symmetrical with the same length and flex.
 This snowboard shape is most often found in freestyle/park boards and is intended to be mounted in the center of the board in order to react and perform the same in either direction.

-Directional Twin Shape
+Directional Twin Shape: